core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Publish/Subscribe {#pubsub}

 Unless a topic is configured to use a different mechanism, publish/ subscribe is performed as follows: A publisher publishes to a topic by submitting the data in a PUT request to a broker-managed "topic data resource".
 This causes a change to the state of that resources.
 Any subscriber observing the resource {{!RFC7641}} at that time receives a notification about the change to the resource state.
-Observations are maintained and terminated as specified on{{!RFC7641}}.
+Observations are maintained and terminated as specified in {{!RFC7641}}.

-As shown in section {{topics}}, each topic contains two resources: topic configuration and topic data.
+As shown in {{topics}}, each topic contains two resources: topic configuration and topic data.
 In that section we explained the creation and configuration of the topic configuration resources.
 This section will explain the management of topic data resources.

 A topic data resource does not exist until some initial data has been published to it.
 Before initial data has been published, the topic data resource yields a 4.04 (Not Found) response.
 If such a "half created" topic is undesired, the creator of the topic can simply immediately publish some initial placeholder data to make the topic "fully created".